radiantlogic-v8/documentation-new/documentation/deployment/configuration-promotion.md

 - Source and target environments must be running the same version of the Identity Data Management software.
 Before exporting or importing configurations, ensure all environments are patched to the same version.

-- Any caches impacted by import will be automatically disabled.
-In such cases, after an import, you will see a warning notice that asks you to reinitialize the cache.

-  As you may have to reinitialize and reconfigure persistent cache, we recommend that you only perform configuration promotions during maintenance windows.
+- Review the Caches Requiring Attention banner after each import and reinitialize caches as needed.
+Because you may have to reinitialize and reconfigure persistent caches, we recommend that you only perform configuration promotions during maintenance windows.

-- Any changes in the interception script (global or context related) will require a restart of your Identity Data Management software.
+- Any changes in the interception script (global or context related), generated jars, settings.json, or custom libraries may require a restart of your Identity Data Management software.
+You will see "FID Restart Required" message banner in the UI for such changes.

 - The promotion flows support One-to-One and One-to-Many configurations.
-Many-to-One promotions are not supported and will result in failures within the target IDDM.
+Many-to-One promotions are not supported and will result in failures within the target Identity Data Management.

 - You should avoid manually altering configurations in the target environment that imports configurations from a source environment, as any manual changes will be overwritten during the import process.
 The only exception to this is configurations that are not supported by this feature.